Is Google Recording Everything You Say?

 In recent years, Google has strengthened its grip at the top of the industry and the search engine itself receives over 3.5 billion searches each and every day.
 To put this into context, Google receives 40,000 search queries every single second.
 Then, whoever conducts this search sees the data filed away in their own personal page.
 Using this information, future searches are catered for that person’s needs.

-- Click here and visit your Google history page and check if you have any recordings.
+- Visit your Google history page and check if you have any recordings.
 If you do have any you can simply delete them by clicking on the “Delete activity by” that is available on the left navigation bar.
 Once you click on that, it will then give you options to choose from.
-Follow the on-screen-instructions and you should be fine.

 - If you want to remove them all at the same time make sure you select the “All time” option given to you on the “Delete activity by” page.

-- Finally, remember that the company has a dedicated page for the records of where you have been on the internet.
-Click here to visit the page.
+Finally, remember that the platform has a dedicated page for the records of where you have been on the internet, you can visit your history page to check them out.

 So there we have it, Google really does store away audio files, previous searches and much more.
 Ultimately, we should be able to trust one of the biggest companies in the world, but you can disable these features if you do not feel comfortable!